Job Search Strategies

 5. Think positively.
 Devoted time to your job search; strategize, plan, set goals and keep good records.

 7. Become active in professional organizations.
 Start establishing contacts; volunteer your time; ask about job search services or job databases that may be available to members.
+For more info visit Using Professional Associations.

 9. Consider the "hot" geographic areas.
 Review articles to identify areas with the most potential for your field.
 Read news from that area, use the web to identify employers/opportunities geographically.
 Contact a chamber of commerce for list of industries or employment fairs.

 10. Register with at least one employment agency.
 Contract firms are doing more hiring these days -often times it is a good way to get the foot your the door.
 It should cost you nothing and does not take much effort on your part.
 But ask questions about how their agency works and what your obligation will be.
+Check out Working with Search Firms for more info.

 12. Fake it - even if you are not feeling very confident, it is important to project a positive attitude.
 You have to believe you are the best person for the job before you can convince others that you are.
 Be prepared going into an interview.
 Preparation will alleviate some of your nervousness and you will appear more relaxed and confident.